 I always ask about the lyrics and the music process, but a few days ago, I was re-reading an interview I did with the band Thy Catafalque and I found something really interesting there (in my humble opinion, of course).
 Tamás, the musician, said that, in his opinion that lyrics are a part of it all together with the music and the artwork as they walk hand by hand, that it’s all a matter of the atmosphere.
 How do you feel about this?
 And, if possible, could you tell us how you create this “Summoning atmosphere”?

-to be honest when we compose music for summoning the lyrics play no role at all. normally i think about the lyrically concept when everything else is completed, but it think for us it is a bit more easy than for other bands because all our songs have to fit to the tolkien universe and so we know how the atmosphere of a song has to sound. of course for other bands with different lyrical concepts its a lot harder to compose fitting music for their conecepts.
+to be honest when we compose music for summoning the lyrics play no role at all.
+I think the Casino games are a great way to unwind after a whole week of work, and although you will not always win, you will significantly enjoy yourself, check this out some gambling games. normally i think about the lyrically concept when everything else is completed, but it think for us it is a bit more easy than for other bands because all our songs have to fit to the tolkien universe and so we know how the atmosphere of a song has to sound. of course for other bands with different lyrical concepts its a lot harder to compose fitting music for their conecepts.

 Connected to the previous question, about lyrics, Summoning’s concepts or lyrics deals mostly with Tolkien works, with some exceptions, of course.
 You’ve mentioned that Old Morning’s Dawn is not a concept album, but still dealing with Tolkien (on the lyrics), with some of them written by you and some unknown authors.
 Could you talk a bit about these unknown authors as well as how was the process for you to write the lyrics losely woven to the Tolkien universe?